 Can you still say, “Praise the Lord, my soul”?
-You can if you open your eyes and look at what God is, so that you will have the courage to look at what the world (and your life in it) is becoming and draw hope to do something about it.
+You can if you open your eyes and look at what God is, so that when you have the courage to look at what the world (and your life in it) is becoming you will draw hope to do something about it.

 In Luke 16: 19-31 Jesus shows us a man who doesn’t have to close his eyes to the suffering around him; he just manages to keep it far enough away from himself that he never has to see it.

 We may live in affluent suburbs, where poverty is not visible.
-If so, is it true of us: “Out of sight, out of mind”?
+If so, in our case does “Out of sight” mean “out of mind”?
 The farther we are physically from the poor, the closer we have to keep ourselves spiritually to their condition.
-We have to listen for what we don’t hear, look for what we don’t see, and be sure we are touched by what we don’t feel.
+We have to listen for what we don’t hear, look for what we don’t see, be sure we are touched by what we don’t feel.
 We have to make sure we are informed.
 This is our responsibility as stewards of the kingdom of God.
 We are all our “brother’s keeper.”
-When God asks us, “Where is your brother?
-In what condition is your sister?” we must not answer as Cain did: “I do not know.”
+When God asks us, “How is your brother?
+In what shape is your sister?” we must not answer as Cain did: “I do not know.”